Ersanio/snes-assembly-book/docs/processor/stackpointer.md

                           └─Stack pointer points to this value PLA     ; A is now $34
         ;Stack: ..
 55 55 12 34 56 78 ..
-                             └─Stack pointer points to this value PLA
+                             └─Stack pointer now points to this value PLA
         ; A is now $56
         ;Stack: ..
 55 55 12 34 56 78 ..
-                                └─Stack pointer points to this value
+                                └─Stack pointer now points to this value
 ```

 Here's an example of pulling a 16-bit value: